-To be eligible for consideration, student must be admitted to the university prior to the deadline for scholarship (in parenthesis).
-Scholarships are for first semester Freshman enrolling in the fall semester directly from high school and will be effective the fall 2015 semester.
+To be eligible for consideration, student must be admitted to the university and completed the Freshman Scholarship Interest Form and/or application prior to the deadline for scholarship (in parenthesis).
+Scholarships are for first semester Freshman enrolling in the fall semester directly from high school and will be effective the fall 2017 semester.

 - SAT total refers only to Critical Reading plus Math scores.

 - ACT score refers to composite score.

 - GPA is based on a 4.0 scale.

 - Be a full-time (> 12 credit hours) student, per semester.

 Admissions-based Scholarships / No additional application is required